OrthoDex/ubuntu-node/README.md

 # Production Ready Node.js Docker Base Images

+## Why:

+Other alternatives have the kitchen sink in the image.
+Not a great trade off between small images and reliability.

+This docker image installs what is necessary and leaves the rest upto the developer to install.
+It's a simple "batteries included" version of production Node.js images.

+This image has been built based on our experience in running over 1000s of containers executing Node.js apps.

 ## Features:

 - Docker layer caching for node_modules
 - [Tini](https://github.com/krallin/tini) as init process.
-- ONBUILD triggers based on convention for simplifyin application Dockerfile
+- ONBUILD triggers based on convention for simplifying application Dockerfile
 - non sudo `node` user

 ## Contributing: